westonea252/KillerHomeLab/Azure-Site-Recovery_Same-Address-Space/README.md

 - --- Windows7

 Parameters that support changes
+- Location2.
+Enter a Valid Azure Region based on which Cloud (AzureCloud, AzureUSGovernment, etc...) you are using.
 - Admin Object ID.
 Enter the Object ID for the Admin Account that will need access the Azure KeyVaults and Recovery Services Vaults.
 - Admin Username.
 Enter a valid Admin Username
 - Admin Password.
 Enter a valid Admin Password
-- Location1.
-Enter a Valid Azure Region based on which Cloud (AzureCloud, AzureUSGovernment, etc...) you are using.
-- Location2.
-Enter a Valid Azure Region based on which Cloud (AzureCloud, AzureUSGovernment, etc...) you are using.
+- WindowsServerLicenseType.
+Choose Windows Server License Type (Example:  Windows_Server or None)
 - Naming Convention.
 Enter a name that will be used as a naming prefix for (Servers, VNets, etc) you are using.
+- Sub DNS Domain.
+OPTIONALLY, enter a valid DNS Sub Domain.
+(Example:  sub1. or sub1.sub2.
+This entry must end with a DOT )
+- Sub DNS BaseDN.
+OPTIONALLY, enter a valid DNS Sub Base DN.
+(Example:  DC=sub1, or DC=sub1,DC=sub2,    This entry must end with a COMMA )
 - Net Bios Domain.
 Enter a valid Net Bios Domain Name (Example:  killerhomelab).
+- Internal Domain.
+Enter a valid Internal Domain (Exmaple:  killerhomelab)
 - TLD.
 Select a valid Top-Level Domain using the Pull-Down Menu.
 - Vnet1ID.
 Enter first 2 octets of your desired Address Space for Virtual Network 1 (Example:  10.1)
 - Vnet2ID.
 Enter first 2 octets of your desired Address Space for Virtual Network 2 (Example:  10.2)
 - Reverse Lookup1.
 Enter first 2 octets of your desired Address Space in Reverse (Example:  1.10)
 - Reverse Lookup2.
 Enter first 2 octets of your desired Address Space in Reverse (Example:  2.10)
-- Backup Object ID.
-Choose "9a7b9a6d-0996-4d52-889f-46473877d766" for Azure Gov and "f40e18f0-6544-45c2-9d24-639a8bb3b41a" for Azure Commercial
-- Key Vault1ID.
-Enter a number make your KeyVault Unique (Example:  01)
-- Key Vault2ID.
-Enter a number make your KeyVault Unique (Example:  02)
-- RS Vault1ID.
-Enter a number make your Recovery Services Vault Unique (Example:  01)
-- RS Vault2ID.
-Enter a number make your Recovery Services Vault Unique (Example:  02)
 - DC1OSVersion.
 Select 2016-Datacenter (Windows 2016) or 2019-Datacenter (Windows 2019) Domain Controller 1 OS Version
 - DC2OSVersion.
 Select 2016-Datacenter (Windows 2016) or 2019-Datacenter (Windows 2019) Domain Controller 2 OS Version
 - SRV1OSVersion.
 Select 2016-Datacenter (Windows 2016) or 2019-Datacenter (Windows 2019) Root CA OS Version